Veterans Become Patriots

 A New Life of Politics, Society & Service

-Although his career had some "sketchy" moments, Gates, after all, had commanded the forces that turned the war's tide.
-And he did an admirable job in helping organize the Continental Army.
+Although his career had some "sketchy" moments, Gates, after all, commanded the forces that turned the tide of the war.
+He did an admirable job helping organize the Continental Army.
+Sitting out Trenton was a mistake— a mistake of false pride.
+His actions at Camden were disgraceful on several levels, and although he didn’t face a board of inquiry, the fact was— none was needed.

-And while having every reason to remain home at Traveler's Rest, he swallowed his pride and joined Washington at Newburgh in a less than luminary role.
-To me, that makes him a patriot - if not a military genius.
-As do his efforts on behalf of the beleaguered post-war veterans.
-He died at his farm on 10 April 1806, at seventy-nine, and was buried in Trinity Churchyard on Wall Street.
+His actions spoke for themselves.
+And while he had every reason to stay home at Traveler's Rest, he swallowed his pride and joined Washington at Newburgh in a less prominent role.
+To me, that makes him a patriot— if not a military genius.
+So do his efforts on behalf of the beleaguered post-war veterans.
+He died at his farm on April 10, 1806, at seventy-nine, and was buried in Trinity Churchyard on Wall Street.